PrefectHQ/prefect/docs/tutorial/index.md

 ---
 # Tutorial Overview

 This tutorial provides a step by step walk through of Prefect core concepts and instructions on how to use them.
-For specific examples of how to perform more advanced tasks, check out our [guides](/guides/).
+Specific examples of how to perform more advanced operations, check out our [guides](/guides/).

 ### Prerequisites